m-reza-rahman/jakartaee-kubernetes/abstract.md

 There are several key techniques to understand while using Kubernetes with Java/Jakarta EE and MicroProfile applications.
 Examples include:

-* How Kubernetes primitives (such as deployments and services) align with application server administration, clustering, auto-scaling, auto-discovery, and load-balancing.
+* How Kubernetes primitives (such as deployments and services) align with server administration, clustering, auto-scaling, auto-discovery, and load-balancing.
 * How to add self-healing capabilities using Kubernetes probes and monitoring with open standards like OpenTelemetry for logging/metrics/tracing.
 * How Kubernetes can be extended using Operators to effectively manage server clusters.
 * How the CI/CD pipeline of your application can be adapted to Kubernetes.